Roman law: Litigation

 The history of Roman Law can be divided into three systems of procedure: legis actiones, the formulary system, and cognitio extra ordinem.
 The periods in which these systems were in use overlapped and did not have definitive breaks.
-Roughly, legis actio system prevailed from the time of the XII Tables (c.
+Roughly, legis actio system prevailed from the time of the Twelve Tables (c.
 450 BC) until about the end of the 2nd century BC; the formulary procedure was primarily used from the last century of the Republic until the end of the classical period (c.
 AD 200); and cognitio extra ordinem was used in post-classical times.

 During the republic and until the bureaucratization of Roman judicial procedure, the judge was usually a private person (iudex privatus).
 He had to be a Roman male citizen.
 The parties could agree on a judge, or they could appoint one from a list of judges known as the album iudicum.
 They went down the list until they found a judge agreeable to both parties, or if none could be found they had to take the last one on the list.

 No one had a legal obligation to judge a case.
 Judges had great latitude in the way they conducted litigation.
 He considered all the evidence and ruled in the way that seemed just.
 Because the judge was not a jurist or a legal technician, he often consulted a jurist about the technical aspects of the case, but he was not bound by the jurist's reply.
 At the end of the litigation, if things were not clear to him, he could refuse to give a judgment, by swearing that it wasn't clear.
 Also, there was a maximum time to issue a judgment, which depended on some technical issues of law.

 Later on, with the bureaucratization, this procedure disappeared, and was substituted by the so-called extra ordinem procedure, also known as the cognitory system.
 The whole case was reviewed before a magistrate in a single phase.
 The magistrate had obligation to judge and to issue a decision, and the decision could be appealed to a higher magistrate.